 You know in advance that you cannot take the test on the date your school offers it: Tell your counselor as soon as possible that you have a conflict, such as a religious observance.
 You may be able to take the test at a nearby school that has selected a different test date.
-If you test at another school, be sure to take your school code and an acceptable photo ID with you, keeping your ID with you at all times, especially if you leave the testing room.
+If you test at another school, be sure to take your school code and an acceptable photo ID with you.
+You'll need to keep your ID with you at all times, especially if you leave the testing room.
 (See the PSAT 10 Terms and Conditions on page 33 for information about acceptable photo identification.)

 You are homeschooled and want to take the PSAT 10: Make arrangements in advance with your local school or another nearby school that is administering the test.
-(For a list of schools in your area, go to ordering.collegeboard.org/testordering/publicsearch.)
-If this is not possible, contact the PSAT 10 office (see inside front cover).
+Contact the PSAT 10 office (see inside front cover) if you need help finding a school in your area that's giving the test.